dsccommunity/SecurityPolicyDsc/README.md

 # SecurityPolicyDsc
-A wrapper around secedit.exe to allow you to confiugre local security policies.
-This resouce requires a Windows OS with secedit.exe.
+A wrapper around secedit.exe to allow you to configure local security policies.
+This resource requires a Windows OS with secedit.exe.

 This project has adopted the [Microsoft Open Source Code of Conduct](https://opensource.microsoft.com/codeofconduct/).
 For more information see the [Code of Conduct FAQ](https://opensource.microsoft.com/codeofconduct/faq/) or contact [opencode@microsoft.com](mailto:opencode@microsoft.com) with any additional questions or comments.